01-for-all/Hyperledger-Fabric-Tutorial/README.md

 - cURL:
   `> sudo apt-get install curl`
-- Install docker
+- Install docker:
   `> sudo apt-get -y install docker-compose`
-- Make sure the Docker daemon is running.
+- Make sure the Docker daemon is running:
   `> sudo systemctl start docker`
 - Install go
 - Install JQ (only required if you will be writing Go chaincode or SDK applications).